 - Understand how the appearance, behavior, and biology of different hominin species have changed over time.

-- Estimate an approximate date for different relevant events that took place hundreds of thousands of years ago, such as the time when the ancient predecessors of humans separated from those of Neanderthals.
+- Estimate an approximate date for the various relevant events that took place hundreds of thousands of years ago, such as when the ancient predecessors of humans separated from those of humans.
+Neanderthals.

 - Generate hypotheses about the migrations of human beings in prehistory.